 Follow these tips to make the most delicious carnitas de pollo.

 - Use chicken thighs: You can use any cut of chicken you like for this recipe but I think boneless skinless chicken thighs work best.
 You don't have to worry about them drying out and you don't have to remove any bones or skin after the chicken has cooked.
+It will give you a texture and taste similar to traditional carnitas tacos.
 If you decide to use chicken breast, consider adding some chicken broth or light beer to make sure the chicken stays nice and moist.